<Application yet to be open>

 Our world and civilisation are at a critical juncture.
 Across the globe, cultural and social disintegration, economic recessions, public health crises, political instability, international conflicts, and environmental disasters post unprecedented challenges to many cities, regions, and countries.
 Together these compounded challenges are destabilising the world and rendering the future of humanity and civilisation vulnerable.
 The need to train leaders with a clear understanding of the importance roles cultural development has played in safeguarding and revitalising human societies and the skills needed to lead cultural innovation and creatively address the key issues of our times has never been more pressing.

-The Oxford Future of Cities Programme - Cultural Leadership: Tradition & Innovation Short Course is designed to help talented university students and professionals aspiring to leadership positions explore the importance of urban cultural development within its historical and modern contexts so as to preserve our cultural heritage whilst achieving innovation to maintain cultural vibrancy and contribute to critical aspects of the contemporary world.
+The Oxford Future of Cities Programme - Cultural Leadership: Tradition & Innovation Short Course is provided in collaboration with the University of Oxford Network for the Future of Cities.
+The course is designed to help talented university students and professionals aspiring to leadership positions explore the importance of urban cultural development within its historical and modern contexts so as to preserve our cultural heritage whilst achieving innovation to maintain cultural vibrancy and contribute to critical aspects of the contemporary world.
 Aiming to connect top research and best practice, the course engages attendees in interactive lectures and workshops taught by leading experts from relevant branches of the University of Oxford and other leading research institutions, cultural institutions, and creative industry.
 Together the experts will showcase the indispensable roles the cultural and creative sectors have played in meaningful human existence and their capacity to interact with other aspects of society to contribute to cultural, economic, environmental, social, urban, and peace development in the world.

 Online or Residential